JakJaj/Gradebook/README.md

 To run the project locally, follow these steps:

-1. Clone the repository: `git clone git@github.com:JakJaj/Grade-Book.git`
+1. Clone the repository: `git clone git@github.com:JakJaj/Gradebook.git`
-2. Navigate to the project directory: `cd grade-book-project`
+2. Navigate to the project directory: `cd Gradebook`
 3. Configure the backend:
      - Set up the MySQL database and update application.properties with the database configuration.
      - Ensure Java 17 is installed and set up on your system.
-4. Run the backend: `./mvnw spring-boot:run`
+4. Run the API: `./mvnw spring-boot:run`
+5. Run the frontend: `npm run dev`
-5. Access the application in your web browser at `http://localhost:3000`.
+5. Access the application in your web browser at a web url provided after running `npm run dev`.

 ## Contributing